InfluxCommunity/influxdb-ruby/README.md

 ## Ruby support

-Since v0.4.0, this gem requires Ruby >= 2.2.0.
-Support for MRI < 2.2 is
+Since v0.7.0, this gem requires Ruby >= 2.3.0.
+MRI 2.2 *should* still work,
-still available in the v0.3.x series, see [stable-03 branch](https://github.com/influxdata/influxdb-ruby/tree/stable-03)
+however we are unable to test this properly, since our toolchain (Bundler) has dropped support for it.
+Support for MRI < 2.2 is still available in the v0.3.x series, see [stable-03 branch](https://github.com/influxdata/influxdb-ruby/tree/stable-03) for documentation.
-for documentation.

 ## Installation